Dream of: 07 August 2001 "Outstretched Arms"

 I was on the Gallia County Farm, which had changed so much, it hardly seemed like the same place anymore.
 Leaving the Farmhouse, I walked down to Symmes Creek at the bottom of the hill in front of the Farmhouse and I continued walking west through the field, with Symmes Creek on my right and the hill on my left.
 I was happy to be out in the country, happy to see the trees and the wildlife around me.

-Suddenly something began running along the hill beside me, passing thorough some crags, disappearing and then reappearing again.
+Suddenly something began running along the hill beside me, passing through some crags, disappearing and then reappearing.
 It looked like some kind of bird, perhaps an ostrich or emu.
 Had my father started raising ostriches on the Farm?
 When I finally managed a clear view of the animal, I saw that it was a baby bird, actually two baby birds, all yellow with fluffy down.
 And then the mother appeared.
 She wasn't an ostrich at all; she looked more like a regular chicken, only she had a dark color and was clearly some kind of wild bird.
 I had no idea what kind of birds they were, but they certainly were pretty.

 About 200 meters from the House I reached an old fence line.
 The creek was closer to the hill there, and I had to walk along a narrow path between the hill and the creek.
 As I trudged along, I noticed a huge chain lying partially submerged in the creek.
 I now recalled my father having told me about someone getting stuck out there, and having to be pulled out; this must be the place.